These are the questions that you have asked us about the BID. We will update this list as you ask more questions.

 No. We have established a baseline service provision from the local authorities.
 Baseline statements have been obtained for the following areas:

-7: How will I know if it’s working?
+7: How do I know if it’s working?

 Each year the BID will produce an annual performance report to show what the BID is delivering and the Return on Investment for levy payers.